 It is not possible to calculate a take-up rate for the CDG because there is little data on the number of children living with disabilities in South Africa, or who are in need of permanent care or support services.
-At the end of March 2014, 121,000 children were receiving the CDG, valued at R1 270 per month.
+At the end of March 2015, 127,000 children were receiving the CDG, The grant was valued at R1,350 per month as from the beginning of April 2015.